sycarion/farrago/folio/02 Characters.md

 #### Halflings

 ### Base Stats
 There are six base stats for characters, Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.
 To determine your base stats, roll 3d6 for each stat.
-Your ajudicator may provide other options.
+Your adjudicator may provide other options.

 #### Strength
 Strength represents